Matin-python/Face-recognition/README.md

 ├── Sara.jpg
 ```

-The filename (without extension) will be used as the person's name.
+The filename (without the extension) will be used as the person's name during recognition.

+**Important:** If the `known_faces` folder is empty, the system will not be able to recognize anyone.

 ### Run the Application